AhmadElJazaerli/smartmeetingroom_AhmadElJazaerli_LaylaMonzer/README.md

 ```

 For complete instructions (Docker, env variables, docs build, profiling, and API reference), see `docs/build/html/index.html` after running `make html` under `docs/`.

+To run using docker, please have docker desktop already installed and open, then run docker compose up , this will get all 4 services running no need to do any of the previous steps.